davidalanb/cs-518-labs/11 Planning/LAB 11.2 sprint planning.md

 # Sprint planning

-### Outline:
+## Outline & submission:

+Sprint planning document:

+* sprint planning
-* Sprint goal (work on two features)
+    * Sprint goals / features
-* Stories (prioritize and select previously defined stories)
+    * Stories grouped by feature
+* story decomposition
+    * stories are decomposed into work items
+    * contract / designs:
-* Design: Design data model and API for each of the two features
+        - data model and API / adapter template
-* Work: determine responsibilities for team members
+* Responsibilities for team members
     - 4 team members for feature1 / feature2, frontend / backend

-### Submission
+Submission:

 * Submit document that summarizes the items below.
 * Add your data model and API files to your group repository and provide a link to those files in your submitted document.